Frank Ntilikina: New York Knicks (2017–2021)

 On 22 June 2017, Ntilikina was selected by the New York Knicks with the eighth pick in the 2017 NBA draft.
 On 5 July, Ntilikina signed with the Knicks.
-He was the second youngest active player in the NBA during his rookie year behind Ike Anigbogu.
+He was the second-youngest active player in the NBA during his rookie year behind Ike Anigbogu.
 Ntilikina made his NBA debut on 19 October 2017, in a 105–84 loss to the Oklahoma City Thunder.
 He scored his first points on 28 October against the Brooklyn Nets in a 107–86 win.
 He recorded nine points, two rebounds, five assists and a steal during the Knicks' home opener.
-On 15 January 2018, Ntilikina recorded his first double-double with 10 points, 10 assists, seven rebounds, two blocks, and a steal in a 119–104 win over the Brooklyn Nets.
+On 15 January 2018, Ntilikina recorded his first double-double with 10 points, 10 assists, seven rebounds, two blocks and a steal in a 119–104 win over the Brooklyn Nets.
 On 24 January 2018, he was selected to represent Team World for the Rising Stars Challenge during the 2018 NBA All-Star Weekend.
-His rookie season in New York was considered by many as underwhelming, and was often claimed to be a draft bust.
+His rookie season in New York was considered by many as underwhelming, and he was often claimed to be a draft bust.

 Ntilkina was limited to 43 games in his second season due to injuries.

 Heading into his third season, Ntilikina was coming off a strong performance in the 2019 FIBA Basketball World Cup.
-In the early part of the season, Ntilikina took over starting point guard duties and began to show great signs of defense.
+In the early part of the season, he took over starting point guard duties and began to show great signs of defense.
 On 23 November 2019, Ntilikina racked up six steals in a 111–104 loss to San Antonio Spurs.
 However, like his previous two seasons, he struggled to shoot the ball and eventually was demoted in favor of Elfrid Payton.

-Dallas Mavericks (2021–present)
+Dallas Mavericks (2021–2023)

 On 16 September 2021, Ntilikina signed with the Dallas Mavericks.
 He made his debut on 21 October 2021, in a 87–113 loss to the Atlanta Hawks, playing four minutes.

+Charlotte Hornets (2023–2024)

+On 5 August 2023, Ntilikina signed with the Charlotte Hornets.

+On 8 February 2024, Ntilikina was waived by the Hornets.

+Partizan (2024–2025)

+On 20 June 2024, Ntilikina signed a two-year contract with KK Partizan of the Basketball League of Serbia (KLS), ABA League and EuroLeague.
+He helped Partizan win the 2024–25 ABA League championship and the 2024–25 Serbian League championship.
+In 29 ABA League games, he averaged 7.1 points, 1.4 rebounds and 1.8 assists per game, and in 21 EuroLeague games, he averaged 7.0 points, 1.7 rebounds and 2.0 assists per game.

+On 1 September 2025, it was reported that Ntilikina had extended his deal with Partizan until 2027, but he ultimately parted ways with the team later that month.

+Olympiacos (2025–present)

+On 26 September 2025, Ntilikina signed a two-year contract with Olympiacos of the Greek Basketball League (GBL) and EuroLeague.